 If you have a traditional ceramic or porcelain crock then spray or rub with a little oil.

-Do I have to saute the onions ahead of time?
+Do I have to saute the onions ahead of time for healthy butter chicken?

-While this step isn’t necessary, I personally like taking the 10 extra minutes it takes to do this as the flavors really stand out and become much deeper and flavorful.
+While this step isn’t necessary, I like taking the 10 extra minutes it takes to do this step as the flavors really stand out.

 Add diced chicken to the crock pot, then sauteed onion and garlic mixture and finally pour the coconut milk mixture over the chicken until covered, give it a quick stir.